|

 Tamas Sziranyi, SZTAKI, Budapest, Hungary

-Satellite image data of multispectral channels can help us to estimate the terrestrial soil, water content and plant conditions.
+Abstract Satellite image data of multispectral channels can help us to estimate the terrestrial soil, water content and plant conditions.
 These informations are very helpful when soil moisture should be analysed for offroad vehicle throughput or tracking the living conditions of plants.
 On the one hand, this is important for monitoring the water balance and biodiversity, and on the other hand, in the event of possible flooding, for estimating the passability of roads and changes in vegetation.

-Tamas Sziranyi (Senior Member, IEEE) received the Ph.D. and D.Sci. degrees from the Hungarian Academy of Sciences, Budapest, in 1991 and 2001, respectively.
+Bio Tamas Sziranyi (Senior Member, IEEE) received the Ph.D. and D.Sci. degrees from the Hungarian Academy of Sciences, Budapest, in 1991 and 2001, respectively.
 He was appointed as a Full Professor in 2001 at Pannon University, Veszprém, Hungary, and in 2004, at Pázmány Péter Catholic University, Budapest.
 He has been a Research Scientist at the Institute for Computer Science and Control (SZTAKI) since 1992, where he has been leading the Machine Perception Research Laboratory since 2006.
 He is currently a Full Professor at the Budapest University of Technology and Economics.
 He has participated in several prestigious international (ESA, EDA, FP6, FP7, and OTKA) projects with his research laboratory.
 He has more than 310 publications, including 60 in major scientific journals and several international patents.
 His research activities include machine perception, pattern recognition, texture and motion segmentation, Markov random fields and stochastic optimization, remote sensing, surveillance, intelligent networked sensor systems, graph-based clustering, and digital film restoration.
 He was the Founder and the Past President (1997-2002) of the Hungarian Image Processing and Pattern Recognition Society.
 Since 2008, he has been a fellow of the International Association for Pattern Recognition (IAPR) and the Hungarian Academy of Engineering.
 He has been a member of Hungarian Academy of Sciences since 2022.
 He was honored by the Master Professor Award in 2001, the ProScientia (Veszprem) Award in 2011, and the Officers Cross by the President of Hungary in 2018.
 He was an Associate Editor of IEEE Transactions on Image Processing (2003-2009).
-He has been an Assistant Editor and now an Associate Editor of Digital Signal Processing (Elsevier) since 2012.
+He has been an Associate Editor and now Area Editor of Digital Signal Processing (Elsevier) since 2012.

 Marked Point Process Models in Image Processing.
 Application to Remote Sensing